espnet/espnet/egs2/how2/asr1/README.md

       |_ train
       |_ dev5
    |_ features/
-First part (feats), contains directory 'fbank_pitch_181516'.

-2. Copy 'fbank_pitch_181516' contents into 'how2-300h-v1/features.

-3. Set up 'HOW2' in db.sh to where you put 'how-300h-v1' directory.
+2. Set up 'HOW2_FEATS' and 'HOW_TEXT' in db.sh to where you put 'how-300h-v1'
+   and 'fbank_pitch_181516' directories.

 ----